Timeneye Blog

 Pros: simple, visual, colorful, and fun to use

-Best for: companies looking of a simple, visual platform focusing on team collaboration
+Best for: companies looking for a simple, visual platform focusing on team collaboration

 Price: free plan available, but the best features like timelines, multiple boards, calendars, etc start at $10 per user per month

-In Microsoft Planner, you can organize project tasks in Kanban boards with deadlines and labels, assigning them to the team members.
+In Microsoft Planner, you can organize project tasks in different views, including the Kanban boards with deadlines and labels, assigning them to the team members.
 And you can top all that by adding time tracking with a third-party app.

 Best for: teams already using Microsoft 365 and looking for a lightweight PM tool